SlowDash integrates Python scripts written by users, with features including:

 venv

-to avoid messing up your Python environment.
+to avoid affecting your Python environment.

 SlowPy provides a unified interface to connect external software